coder/docs/admin/workspace-management/cvms/management.md

 > TUN devices currently an **alpha** feature.

-Coder allows the creation of custom network interfaces using the kernel TUN device.
+Coder allows the creation of custom network interfaces using the Linux TUN device.
 When using the **Enable TUN device** setting, Coder workspaces will have a `/dev/net/tun` device mounted into the workspace at build time.
-These devices are often required for VPN clients, such as OpenVPN and Tailscale.
+A TUN device is often required for VPN usage.

+Users may need root (or `sudo`) access within their workspace to be able to use the TUN device and start a VPN client.

 > At this time, Coder does not support TUN devices for other workspace types
 > (such as EC2 or Docker).